Powerlearnproject/se-assignment-day-2-git-and-github-LanceK254/README.md

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
 Creating a new repository in Github involves several key steps below;
-1. sign in to github and log in to your account or create one if you don't have an accoun.
+1. sign in to github and log in to your account or create one if you don't have an account.
 2. click on the "+" icon on the top right corner and select new repository from the options.
 3. configure repository settings by choosing a repository name and selecting public or private.
 4. Click the create repository button.